uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 **TL;DR**: Pros: a lot of money and a great CV line.
 Cons: professional rot and a mental health hazard.

-# The Big Tech as a Tradeoff
+# The Big Tech Job as a Tradeoff

 Overall, I spent about 3 years in semi-Big-Tech and Big-Tech, which were not very pleasurable; at least a part of that is a result of me being the first person within a certain social circle to work at Big Tech, which caused me to make some bad choices.